printer-outline Printer friendly version

 Beatrix Vas

-In my presentation, I will share the lessons learned from the regional and global dialogues cultivated within the network, highlighting opportunities in how legislators can learn from each other, build coalitions of expertise and leadership and work in synergy with community advocates to overcome challenges in drug policy reform.
+The presentation will share lessons learned from these direct engagements with political stakeholders and highlight how legislators and policymakers can learn from one another, build cross-border coalitions of leadership, and work in synergy with community advocates to overcome political and structural barriers—ultimately shifting drug policy toward health, dignity, and justice.